Azure/acs-demos/incubator/vamp_install/script.md

 dcos package install vamp --options vamp.json --yes
 ```

 *At the time of writing, Bash on Windows was unable to connect to forwarded localhost port.
 In this case, the DC/OS web interface can be used to start Vamp.
-Navigate to Universe -> Packages, search for Vamp -> Advanced Installation, and enter the Elastic Search URL in `vamp.json`*
+Navigate to Universe -> Packages, search for Vamp -> Advanced Installation, and enter the Elastic Search URL in `vamp.json`.
+Use Cygwin or Mingw on Windows to run in an automated flow.*

 We can connect to the service using the SSH tunnel we created earlier.